Complex Regional Pain Syndrome

 - The affected skin may be tender to the touch, swollen and very sensitive to hot or cold temperatures

-- Change in skin color (skin often turns red, blue or white)
+- Change in skin color.
+It often turns red, blue, purple, or blotchy.

-- Change in skin texture (skin over the affected area may become thin or shiny)
+- Change in skin texture.
+The skin over the affected area may become thin or shiny.

 - Stiffness and pain in the joints